turnersr/classifier-explorer/README.md

 # Historical Notes
 This initially grew out of a project for predicting housing prices using Google Street view data and [OverFeat CNN](https://github.com/sermanet/OverFeat), but the data-mangling and old code has been removed.
 It can be referred to in the git history.
 The initial motivation for this library can be found at https://nsauder.github.io/streetscope/.
-The project also used to be called cnn_pipeline but the name as changed, too.
+The project also used to be called cnn_pipeline but the name changed, too.